Home > The Tempest > Who Wrote Prospero’s Epilogue?

 Your honour now, than your disgrace before…

 The link between “fault” and “crime” is a natural one, of course; Shakespeare has it here and there.
-But in Jonson’s case, it had a particular resonance, one that is absolutely vital to understanding why he participated in the “cover-up” of Edward de Vere’s identity as “Shakespeare”.
+But in Jonson’s case, he left us an autobiographical poetic essay which shows their deep resonance for him.
 In 1602, he linked these two words in his postscript “To The Reader“, when protesting against those unnamed individuals who took offense to his Poetaster:

 “Nor was there in it any circumstance